install.packages("rstac")

 Conclusion

 In this section, we accessed additional Zarr data from the EOPF Sentinel Zarr Sample Service STAC Catalog using rstac and Rarr.
-We extracted measurement variables and curvillinear coordinates, formatted and scaled them using the stars package’s st_as_stars() function, and visualised the data.
+We learned how to visualise a quicklook image at different resolutions.
+We also extracted measurement variables and curvillinear coordinates, formatted and scaled them using the stars package’s st_as_stars() function, and visualised the data.